XunaXu/Jekyll-Iris/README.md

 - Responsive, scale for tablets, mobiles and desktops
 - Estimated Reading Time
-- Dynamic Typed Message for intro
+- Dynamic Typed Messages for intro
 - Post Preview at home page
 - Older and Newer Post Navigation at home page
 - Next and Prev Post Navigation for each blog
-- Comments
+- Comments and Comment Counts
-- Share blogs
+- Share blogs via linked in, twitter, facebook etc.
-- 404 not found
+- 404 not found page
-- Mobile friendly
+- Mobile friendly.
-- Performance tested, fast.
+- Performance tested, fast loading.
+- Subscribe Form using Mail Chimps.

 ---